stefangabos/Zebra_Accordion/README.md

 ## How to use

-First, load the latest version of jQuery from a CDN and provide a fallback to a local source, like:
+First, load jQuery from a CDN and provide a fallback to a local source like:

 ```html
 <script src="https://code.jquery.com/jquery-3.2.1.min.js"></script>